What we do

 We went to the second Auckland Art Fair in 2007 showing Euan Macleod and Warwick Freeman with Louise Purvis and Jeff Thomson in the Sculpture Court

 For the Melbourne Art Fair in 2008 we produced a collection of prints by artists with NZ/Aus connections called Crossing the Tasman

 Our participation at the Auckland Art Fair showing Warwick Freeman, Louise Purvis, Shona Rapira Davies, Jeff Thomson, Shona Rapira Davies and Ans Westra was very successful

 Moving Sideways ... on 10 Sept 2009 Bowen Galleries closed and moved next door to 39 Ghuznee St. We knew our lease was coming up for renewal and rent review; we also knew that the increase in rent would be unaffordable, regardless of the credit crisis.
-In early December 2008 Paul Hastings told us next door was for sale and her urged us to put in an offer: our offer was accepted.
+In early December 2008 Paul Hastings told us next door was for sale and he urged us to put in an offer; our offer was accepted.

-thanks to help from Workshope and their recommended builder Shane Harper, Heritage Home Building we were mostly ready to open on 22 September 2009
+Thanks to help from Workshope and their recommended builder Shane Harper, Heritage Home Building we were mostly ready to open on 22 September 2009

 We rely heavily on the able assistance of other trades.

 Rob Cherry - art installation (email@example.com)

 David Lewis - Wellington's social history photographer (photo: Reg Feuz)